CloudBytes-Academy/CloudBytes.dev/app/content/articles/0010-customising-markdown-in-pelican.md

 I've spoken about how [Pelican documentation is incoherent]({filename}0002-fixing-pelican-sitemap-error-on-google-search-console.md).
 One of the key features that Pelican keeps hinting towards but never explains in detail is how to customise the Markdown output.

 Pelican uses [Pygments](https://pygments.org/) as its code syntax highlighter, something that they mention several times.
-And Pelican uses [Python-Markdown](https://python-markdown.github.io/) to convert the Markdownto HTML, again something that is not explicitly mentioned just hinted at.
+And Pelican uses [Python-Markdown](https://python-markdown.github.io/) to convert the Markdown to HTML, again something that is not explicitly mentioned just hinted at.

 **So how do you customise Markdown output?**
 By using the official [Table of Content](https://python-markdown.github.io/extensions/toc/) extension from Python-Markdown.
 A key feature, not even hinted at in the Pelican Documentation.